dolliars/heyheather/_posts/2020-11-01-exit-interview.md

 Eventually I decided I was unhappy with my current situation and had to leave my job.
 Coincidentally, a colleague had decided the same a week prior (off by one as developer logic dictates).
-This meant that I witnessed the process my colleague went through before hand and let me tell you, I did *not* want to go through *that*.
+This meant that I witnessed the process my colleague went through beforehand and let me tell you, I did *not* want to go through *that*.
 Let me explain what happened.

 So when you work for a large boat institution™, the general process for leaving,